 PROBLEM OUTCOME ACTIVITY RESPONSIBLE Poor police service delivery The role of police in social crime prevention is clarified.
 Improved police visibility and patrolling.
 Improved human resources for policing.
 Adequate training on dealing with and investigation into child abuse and neglect.
 Improve relationships between the SAPS and the community.
 Clarify roles of police officers in the community safety plan.
 Improve police visibility and patrolling at the hotspots specifically and at the times when community members are most vulnerable.
 Adequate training on dealing with and investigating child abuse and neglect.
 Train and employ additional police officers.
 Collectively prioritise crime prevention concerns.
 Conduct refresher sessions for the police on legislation such as the Domestic Violence Act and child protection.
-Review roles and responsibilities between SAPS and social workers and where they overlap clearly define the roles of each.
 SAPS Bergrivier Local Municipality DSD Child Protection Agencies Community Safety Forum